begin-theadventure/lutris-scripts/lutris-scripts/R5Reloaded/EA App/Readme.md

     After installing, click "Launch Apex" and log in to the EA app.

-    And then: Search games and add-ons -> Apex Legends -> DOWNLOAD -> CANCEL (this will add the game to the library.)
+    And then: Search games and add-ons -> Apex Legends -> DOWNLOAD -> CANCEL (this will add the game to the library)

+Launch Apex (with the R5Reloaded launcher)

 4. EA app settings (optional).